qiaojunfeng/Wannier.jl/README.md

 (get Wannier functions for isolated bands without specifying an initial gauge)

-- [2] A. Damle, A. Levitt, L. Lin, "Variational formulation for Wannier functions with entangled band structure", link to come
+- [2] A. Damle, A. Levitt, L. Lin, "Variational formulation for Wannier functions with entangled band structure", https://arxiv.org/abs/1801.08572

 (alternative minimization algorithm to Wannier90 for both isolated and non-isolated bands)